 Although they might be cast in the role of creepy creatures of the night, bats are actually unsung superheroes vital to the health of our environment and our economy.
 By providing a number of services from pollination to seed dispersal (through their poop!), many ecosystems and agricultural systems wouldn’t survive without bats.

-There’s no denying that during this festive season, tequila would be sorely missed if there were no bats to pollinate agave plants.
-Without bats, you could also say goodbye to your morning smoothies because bats are key pollinators for mangoes, peaches, guava and bananas.
-And you know the pumpkin spice everything we all crave this time of year?
-Well, pumpkin spice requires cloves, and — you guessed it — bats are key pollinators for cloves.
+There’s no denying that tequila would be sorely missed by many if there were no bats to pollinate agave plants.
+Without bats, you could also say goodbye to your morning smoothies and fruit salads because bats are key pollinators for mangoes, peaches, guava and bananas.
+Cloves, a popular spice around the world, used in savory and sweet dishes alike — including the ever-popular pumpkin spice — are also pollinated by bats, so next time you find yourself sipping on a PSL or crafting a killer cocktail, be sure to toast the bats that made it happen.

 Our winged friends are also the midwatch vanguards of pest control, saving crops from cucumber beetles, stink bugs, leafhoppers and June bugs.
 In fact, bats eat so many insects that studies estimate their economic impact to be more than $1 billion per year in avoided crop damage and pesticide costs in the U.S. corn industry alone.
 Across all agricultural production, consumption of insect pests by bats results in a savings of at least $3.7 billion per year.
 This also means fewer insects that carry diseases like malaria and West Nile virus.
 And since bats eat so many insects — many of which have shiny exoskeletons — some bats have guano that sparkles.
 So, maybe your favorite tween vampire movie wasn’t so far off, after all?